ProgrammingNerdGit/DisChat/README.md

 # Finished ->

-thats it if any problems or suggestions go to the ishues tab and that is have fun!
+thats it if any problems or suggestions go to the ishues tab, and thats about it have fun!